Humanitarian Studies

 Attributes: ENST, ESEL, HPSE, INST, ISIN, PJSJ, PJST.

-The Undergraduate course on Humanitarian Action: Theory and Application offers an introduction to humanitarian aid work and provides an understanding of the complexities and challenges the key actors face in an applied context.
-The course focuses on teaching the common principles of the world of humanitarian affairs, with a cross-cutting, interdisciplinary perspective that also analyzes gender, age differences, human rights frameworks, and indigenous cultural approaches to conflict and post-conflict phenomena.
-In addition to these teach topics, students would have an opportunity to intern at prominent international humanitarian organizations in New York.
+The undergraduate course Humanitarian Action: Theory and Application offers an introduction to humanitarian aid work and provides an understanding of the complexities and challenges the key actors face in an applied context.
+The course focuses on teaching the common principles of the world of humanitarian affairs, with a cross-cutting, interdisciplinary perspective that also analyzes gender, age differences, human rights frameworks, and Indigenous cultural approaches to conflict and post-conflict phenomena.
+In addition to these teaching topics, students would have an opportunity to intern at prominent international humanitarian organizations in New York.
 These would help them gain the necessary exposure and understanding of the dynamics of such organizations and their mission.
-Students would be required to meet with, and relate their experiences with the professor periodically and be mentored on how best to utilize the skills they gain to further advance their interests in humanitarian aid work.
+Students would be required to meet with the professor periodically to relate their internship experiences and be mentored on how best to utilize the skills they gain to further advance their interests in humanitarian aid work.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: INST, ISIN, SL, SOIN.